I have been privileged to be featured in many books, magazines, and blogs. Some of the mentions are included below.

 Duncan P. Bradshaw has immortalized me in the zombie novel, Class Four: Those Who Survive.
 I am not one of those who survive!

-Manas Pathak mentions my take on pie charts in this introduction to data science and the R language.
+Manas Pathak mentions my take on pie charts in this introduction to data science and the R language, Beginning Data Science with R.

 Natali Vlatko talks about #NoEstimates and mentions some of my thoughts on the subject (along with those of some of the #NoEstimates thought leaders).